 Some people... well, lots of people in fact, immediately associate math learning with negative emotions.
-And no matter how much a student valiantly grits their teeth and tries to get through it, we all know the truth.
+And no matter how much a student, parent, or teacher valiantly grits their teeth and tries to get through it, we all know the truth.
 The truth is that no one can learn at their best if their mind and emotions are locked in a negative state.

 That's the burning reason behind what I do.
-It's the backbone of my educational and parenting philosophy, and if such values resonate with you as well, then so too will this program.
+If such values resonate with you as well, then so too will this program.
 Thank you for considering it.

 Robert Ahdoot began his teaching journey more than a decade ago as a classroom math teacher.
 Throughout that time, his personal mission was to explore every specific way to reach his students.
 He saw firsthand how learning ignited when he connected to them as people.
 When in such an elevated space, any prior feelings of shutdown they had experienced vanished.
 One mental note led to several, which led to a living and growing teacher playbook.
 Through years of dedication and focus on student connection, his classes became fun, lively, and positive beacons of learning for both him and his students.